 Organizations implementing the RMF will be able to:

-If you are looking to read more about the supporting federal mandates regarding cybersecurity read more.
-Otherwise this might be a good breakpoint.
+If you want to read more about the supporting federal mandates regarding cybersecurity, read more.
+Otherwise, this might be a good breakpoint.

 Defense Science Board Report (DSB) 2013

 The Defense Science Board Report, Resilient Military Systems and the Advanced Cyber Threat [DSB 2013], provides an assessment of the vulnerabilities in the United States Government, the U.S. critical infrastructure, and the systems supporting the mission-essential operations and assets in the public and private sectors. “…The Task Force notes that the cyber threat to U.S. critical infrastructure is outpacing efforts to reduce pervasive vulnerabilities, so that for the next decade at least the United States must lean significantly on deterrence to address the cyber threat posed by the most capable U.S. adversaries.
 It is clear that a more proactive and systematic approach to U.S. cyber deterrence is urgently needed…”

 There is an urgent need to further strengthen the underlying information systems, component products, and services that we depend on in every sector of the critical infrastructure—ensuring that the systems, products, and services are sufficiently trustworthy throughout the system development life cycle (SDLC) and can provide the necessary resilience to support the economic and national security interests of the United States.
 System modernization, the increased use of automation, and the consolidation, standardization, and optimization of federal systems and networks to strengthen the protection for high value assets [OMB M-19-03], are key objectives for the federal government.